SOAR-PKU/lab-netstack/README.md

 - a directory named `checkpoint/` containing your texts, images, videos, or typescript files for each checkpoint.

-For each submission, please send an email with the title `lab[1|2|3] Name StudentID` to zhouyuhan@pku.edu.cn.
+For each submission, please send an email with the title `lab[1|2|3] Name StudentID` to altrialist@stu.pku.edu.cn.
 Missing the deadlines incurs a penalty.